SabirIvaN/device/Readme.md

 * CSS
 * JavaScript

 The project was written using flexboxes.
 Made in accordance with the Pixel Perfect methodology and BEM.
 The normalize.css file is used for cross-browser compatibility.
+All css files are minimized.